Morgan Jay

-Morgan Jay Venticinque (born February 2, 1987) is an American stand-up comedian, musician, actor, and YouTuber.
-Jay rose to fame by packaging his work in music and stand-up comedy into short-form content on TikTok and Instagram.
+Morgan Jay Venticinque (born February 2, 1987) is an American comedian, musician, actor, and YouTuber.
+Jay rose to fame by packaging his work in music and comedy into short-form content on TikTok and Instagram.
 His music often combines Auto-Tune pitch correction, guitar, and vocals.
-His focus on social media has driven 4.2 million followers to his Instagram and 7.2 million followers to his TikTok.
+His focus on social media has driven 5.4 million followers to his Instagram and 10 million followers to his TikTok.

 Early life and education

-Jay was born in Teaneck, New Jersey, United States.
-His parents were named Gaetano (Cayetano) Venticinque (d.
+Jay was born in Teaneck, New Jersey, United States, and grew up in Mahwah, New Jersey.
+His parents were Gaetano (Cayetano) Venticinque (d.
 1993) and Sylvia Oliveira.
 He is of Brazilian and Italian descent.

 Jay's father, Cayetano Venticinque, was a Sicilian singer who performed under the stage name Ricardo Roda.
 Venticinque moved with his family to Buenos Aires, Argentina, in 1948, later leaving Argentina during the 1970s.
 He died of cancer in Italy in 1993, when Morgan was six years old.

 Jay was a "class clown" in high school and began his career with traditional stand-up comedy.
 He studied at NYU Tisch School of the Arts and received training from the Stella Adler Studio of Acting and the Upright Citizens Brigade in New York City.